Marquette.edu // Trinity Fellows //

 I’ve fallen in love with Milwaukee and am excited to begin a job with Goodwill Industries as a Workforce Development Educator!

-Education - Workforce Development, Goodwill Industries.
+Educator - Workforce Development, Goodwill Industries.

 Carole Ferrara, Director